ahaselsteiner/2020-paper-omae-hierarchical-models/README.md

-# Repo for 'Global hierarchical models for wind and wave contours'
+# Repo for chapter 'Joint distribution of wave height, wave
+period, and wind speed'

-This is the repository for the Chapter "Joint distribution of wave height, wave period and wind speed" in the PhD thesis of Andreas Haselsteiner, which is based on the paper paper 'Global hierarchical models for wind and wave contours: Physical interpretations of the dependence functions' by A. F.
+This is the repository for the Chapter "Joint distribution of wave height, wave period, and wind speed" in the doctoral thesis of Andreas Haselsteiner. https://doi.org/10.26092/elib/1615

+The chapter is based on the paper paper 'Global hierarchical models for wind and wave contours: Physical interpretations of the dependence functions' by A. F.
-Haselsteiner, A. Sander, J.-H. Ohlendorf and K.-D. Thoben.
+Haselsteiner, A. Sander, J.-H. Ohlendorf and K.-D. Thoben. https://doi.org/10.1115/OMAE2020-18668

-The results presented in this paper were also submitted to the benchmarking exercise on estimating extreme environmental conditions (see DOI: 10.1115/OMAE2019-96523).
+The results presented in this paper were also submitted to the benchmarking exercise on estimating extreme environmental conditions (https://doi.org/10.1016/j.oceaneng.2021.109504).

 To reproduce the results from the OMAE 2020 paper you can navigate to the commit from March 25, 2020: https://github.com/ahaselsteiner/2020-paper-omae-hierarchical-models/commit/e5781fcec447fbdd30f1248f6d834342326bb9ae